 The chap in green made them all go onto their knees.

 Their Carmen t-shirts stood out prominently.
 Another group joined up with the first.
 All slid forward slowly on the red carpet to the Madonna shrine at the principal part of the church.
 She still stood high up behind the main altar.
 More people approached it to take photos.
-I found the commotion impossible to take a good camera shot.
+The commotion was unreal.
+It made it impossible for me to take a good camera shot.

-The first and longest track went along Calle Alhondiga.The seafarers took their patroness past the Casino of Los Realejos.
+The first and longest track went along the street Calle Alhondiga.The seafarers took their patroness past the Casino of Los Realejos.

-Just after that point, one of most innovative Pyrotechnica innovations was put into action.
+Just after that point, one of most remarkable pyrotechnical innovations was put into action.

 Something that looked like made of metal and with the size of an ancient water wheel stood like a street stopper.
 Explosives were spaced out on it.

 Needless to say, this was real street art when the wheel started spinning and the fireworks went off.